 Over at e-Learning Centre, we have curated over 450 of the best online courses from a wide range of industries, and over 40 of them are from Oilennium!
 Browse those e-learning courses from Oilennium across popular topics, such as Manual Handling, Pressure Safety, Risk Assessment and many more.

-LMS Provider – Growth Engineering
+Games Based Learning – Growth Engineering

 The eLearning company was founded in 2004 and has since then rapidly grown to become an expert in gamified eLearning.